-- Learning the importance of values and individual conscience and moral considerations. - Learning the value of family life, marriage and stable and loving relationships for the nurture of children. - Learning the value of respect, love and care. - Exploring, considering and understanding moral dilemmas. - Developing critical thinking as part of decision making. - Challenging myths, misconceptions and false assumptions about normal behaviour.
+- Learning the importance of values and individual conscience and moral considerations. - Learning the value of family life, marriage and stable and loving relationships for the nurture of children. - Learning the value of respect, love and care. - Exploring, considering and understanding moral dilemmas. - Developing critical thinking as part of decision making. - Challenging myths, misconceptions and false assumptions about what young people potentially may believe to be 'normal behaviour'